GetMural/mural-docusaurus/docs/image-workflow.md

+---
+id: image-workflow
+title: How to work with images in Mural
+sidebar_label: Image Workflow
+---

 # Working with images in Mural

 Mural does not have internal image editing functions.
 This means you have to use an external image editing program such as Photoshop, GIMP or others.